 - Where admission tickets or alcoholic drinks and other drinks are to be sold, it is the responsibility of the organizer of such events to ensure that the laws of the state and the regulations of the department of taxation, as well as those of NPUI are adhered to.

 6.1.
 Purpose and Nation of the Organization

-It is the policy of NPB to encourage students to participate in associations which promotes academic, cultural, recreational and social life of NPB.
-For these reasons, NPB encourages a network of student directed clubs and societies designed to supplement academic, educational and professional training.
+It is the policy of NPUI to encourage students to participate in associations which promotes academic, cultural, recreational and social life of NPUI.
+For these reasons, NPUI encourages a network of student directed clubs and societies designed to supplement academic, educational and professional training.
 There are numerous student societies to apply for formal recognition and registration through the students’ union affaires officer.

 6.3 Students’ Organization Must Meet the Following Conditions before Recognition is granted.

 - a. the organization must submit a constitution which states:

 – – Genuine intent to pursue activities which are consistent with the educational and social objectives and policies of NPUI.